 Why use vapour barriers?

-A vapour barrier is important to use to stop the vapour getting into the walls, floors, roofs and structures where it could cause water damage.
+A vapour barrier is important to use to stop the vapour from getting into the walls, floors, roofs, and structures where it could cause water damage.

-Water from outside you home or structure comes from the natural environment such rain soaking the ground it then is soaked up by a dry structure that is in or on the ground.
-Also as the water dries naturally become vapour and collects on cold surfaces where it condenses into water droplets.
+Water from outside your home or structure comes from the natural environment such as rain soaking the ground it then is soaked up by a dry structure that is in or on the ground.
+Also, as the water dries naturally become vapour and collects on cold surfaces where it condenses into water droplets.

 All the water vapour from inside the home is from cooking, bathing, etc and drifts around until it finds a cold surface such as a wall or window frame etc. where it condenses into water droplets.

-These water droplets will seep into the wall and structures and if left will create rot and mould.
+These water droplets will enter the wall and structures and if left will create rot and mould.

 Rot will lead to the structure becoming unsafe and may lead to the structure falling.
-E.g. Wood will swell and if left will decay.
-Bricks are designed to soak up water, however, without a barrier this water will seep further into the structure.
+E.g., Wood will swell and if left will decay.
+Bricks are designed to soak up water, however, without a barrier this water will enter further into the structure.

-Vapor barriers are usually best installed on the side of the wall that experiences the hotter temperature and moister conditions: the inner surface in colder climates and the outer surface in hot, humid climates.
-In existing spaces vapor-barrier paints offer an effective moisture barrier.
+Vapour barriers are usually best installed on the side of the wall that experiences the hotter temperature and moister conditions: the inner surface in colder climates and the outer surface in hot, humid climates.
+In existing spaces, vapour-barrier paints offer an effective moisture barrier.
 Consult building inspection offices for local recommendations.

-At Homefix we have we provide water vapour barriers, vapour paints, wet room kits, weep trays, cavity trays and accessories to help you get the job done.
+At Homefix we provide damp proof barriers, vapour paints, wet room kits, weep trays, cavity trays and accessories to help you get the job done.
 You could get a pump kit that kicks in when the water from the ground is deep enough to be pumped out.